Azareal/Gosora/README.md

 At some point, we'll have releases which you can download, but right now, you'll have to use the `git clone` command as mentioned down in the advanced setup section to download a copy of Gosora.

-# Updating

-The update system is currently under development, however if you have Git installed, then you can run `dev-update.bat` or `dev-update-linux` to update your instance to the latest commit and to update the associated database schema, etc.

 # Installation Instructions

 *Linux*